 Though our individual solutions to address the limitations of existing activity recognition systems show promise when evaluated in home environments, a key direction for future research is to integrate the various solutions presented.
 For example, the three tier AUTOLABEL algorithm is currently designed to work on a sensor system consisting of simple binary sensors.
 With the addition of single point sensing solutions, the use of individual fixtures such as the sink or the stove are recognized using flow or power profiles at the whole house smart meters; therefore, information about the sensors in tier III could be inferred from smart meter profiles and this sensor information could be used to constrain the room labels in tier II.
-Also, in our AUTOLABEL approach which uses direct sensors, a room clustering approach that uses a single distance measure between every pair of direct sensors in each room, a probabilistic Bayesnet approach is more appropriate.
+Also, in our AUTOLABEL approach which uses direct sensors, a room clustering approach that uses a single distance measure between every pair of direct sensors achieves high accuracy; however, in WaterSense, to cluster noisy flow events to the motion sensor in each room, a probabilistic Bayesnet approach is more appropriate.
 In future systems that may contain both direct sensors and single point sensors, a hybrid clustering approach may need to be designed to effectively cluster together both direct sensors with flow or power events from the smart meters.